hoothin/PagetualGuide/docs/rules/nextLink.md

     ".page3-next>a"
 ]
 ```
->When there are multiple nextLinks on one page, you can use a array to include all of them.
-And switch them by click "switch next link"
+>If there are multiple nextLink on one page, put them in an array and switch using "switch next link".